Quillen homology of spectral Lie algebras with application to mod $p$ homology of labeled configuration spaces: Introduction

-The main challenge in computing the Quillen homology of $\Lie_{\R}$-algebras when $p=2$ arises from the identification of the self-bracket with the bottom operation $\Q_0$, which precludes a factorization of the free $\Lie_{\R}$-algebra functor as a composition of the free $\Lie_{\F}$-algebra functor followed by the free $\R$-algebra functor.
+The main challenge in computing the Quillen homology of $\Lie_{\R}$-algebras when $p=2$ arises from the identification of the self-bracket with the bottom operation $\Q_0$, which precludes a factorization of the free $\Lie_{\R}$-algebra functor as a composite of the free $\Lie_{\F}$-algebra functor followed by the free $\R$-algebra functor.
 Furthermore, since the category of $\Lie_{\F}$-algebras is nonabelian, we cannot resort to a Grothendieck spectral sequence.

-The method we use involves bounding the Quillen homology of $\Lie_{\R}$-algebras by the Quillen homology of variants of $\Lie_{\R}$-algebras whose the unary and binary operations are disentangled.
-We obtain an upper bound is obtained by constructing a May spectral sequence with respect to the $\R$-module structure in \Cref{upperbound}, whose $E^1$-page is bounded above by the Quillen homology of a variant of $\Lie_{\R}$-algebras (\Cref{DefinetiLieR}).
+The method we use involves bounding the Quillen homology of $\Lie_{\R}$-algebras by the Quillen homology of variants of $\Lie_{\R}$-algebras whose unary and binary operations are disentangled.
+An upper bound is obtained by constructing a May-type spectral sequence with respect to the length filtration of the homogeneous algebra $\R$ in \Cref{upperbound}.
+To compute the May $E^1$-page we further construct an algebraic Bockstein spectral sequence, whose $E^1$-page is given by the Quillen homology of a variant of $\Lie_{\R}$-algebras (\Cref{DefinetiLieR}).
 A lower bound can be produced by mapping into the Quillen homology of another variant of $\Lie_{\R}$-algebras (\Cref{DefinetiLieR>0}).
-Then we adopt the approach by Brantner-Hahn-Knudsen \cite[Section 4.4]{bhk} in that we replace the bar construction computing the Quillen homology of these variant algebras with a smaller complex, obtained as the total complex of a double complex in \Cref{factortiLierg} and \Cref{homotopytiLieR}.
+Then we apply a general result about factoring bar constructions against a composite monad (\Cref{factortiLierg}), which generalizes \cite[Proposition 4.19]{bhk}, in that we replace the bar construction computing the Quillen homology of these variant algebras with a smaller complex obtained as the total complex of a double complex in \Cref{cor:factortiLierg} and \Cref{homotopytiLieR}.